Darrell C. Scott: Post-2016 election

 After the 2016 United States presidential election, Scott gave an interview to National Public Radio and described the Democratic Party as "pimps" who "pimped out the inner city" like a "pimp stands next to a prostitute".

 On November 30, 2016, Trump selected Scott as part of his presidential transition team.
 Scott publicly thanked Trump on Twitter, which resulted in a backlash on social media.
 Scott was called an Uncle Tom and was accused of taking money in exchange for his support of Trump.

 In January 2017, CNN's Marc Lamont Hill characterized Scott and other members of Trump's diversity team as "mediocre Negroes" during a Don Lemon CNN Tonight segment.

 On February 1, 2017, Trump responded with enthusiasm during a White House Black History Month event to Scott's suggestion that Chicago gang leaders wanted to meet to help reduce gun violence.

 On April 18, 2017, Scott hosted a meeting at The St. Regis Washington, D.C. with six Chicago residents that hoped to start a community service called "Stronger Together" to rehabilitate housing and start new technical high schools teaching skills such as producing rap music.

 On August 1, 2018, Scott said during a White House gathering of faith leaders that he thought Trump would be "the most pro-Black president" in his lifetime.

 Post-2020 election

 During the 2020 United States presidential election, Scott falsely claimed that votes were stopped from being counted.
 Five days after the 2020 election, Scott stated that fraud caused Trump's loss but also cited Trump's "unforced errors," including how Trump talked about the COVID-19 pandemic, saying, "I can't be upset if we shoot ourselves in the foot."

 In January and February 2024, Scott referred to conservative political commentator Charlie Kirk as a "racist" and a "white supremacist," criticizing his views on Martin Luther King Jr. and the Civil Rights Act of 1964.

 Television appearances

 Scott has appeared as a commentator on networks Fox News, MSNBC, and CNN.

-Issues and controversies

-On February 2, 2017, Scott said he had "misspoken" due to lack of sleep when he stated Chicago's "top gang thugs" would "lower the body count" if new federal programs were provided.
-On March 3, 2017, WEWS-TV Channel 5 Cleveland reported Scott was being sued for back rent on a home; Scott referred to the claim as "fake".
-Courthouse News Service reported the breach is of a formal land contract and not a lease option.